-Our Junior Workshop Program is a long-term course of connected classes that meet in the mornings (8:45 AM - 12:15 PM).
+Our Junior Workshop Program is a long-term course of connected classes that meet in the mornings (8:45 AM - 12:15 PM) or afternons (2:30 PM - 4:30 PM).
 Children ages 3-6 join as a group of learners supported by a licensed early childhood educator and a bilingual teaching assistant.
 Our staff work together with children as co-learners and guides to develop collaboration/social skills, creative thinking, English language acquisition and literacy skills.
 We introduce children to rich literacy experiences and group projects based on picture books to help children develop and grow.

 Tinkerseeds offers flexibility for parents.
 Children ages 3-6 can be enrolled in the Pre-Primary Program for 5 mornings per week (Mon-Fri), 3 mornings per week (Mon/Wed/Fri), or 2 mornings per week (Tue/Thu).
-This series of classes meet in the mornings 8:45 AM - 12:15 PM.
+In the afternoons, our program meets Mondays, Wednesdays, Thursdays, and Fridays.

 Teachers introduce picture books to captivate and provoke playful inquiry among the children.
 This is a natural way to engage with the children since they already love listening to stories.
 The picture books are a platform for conversation and we explore the ideas that interest them within the pages of the books.
 But soon teachers will lead playful learning experiences beyond the books and into the classroom with varied art and recycled materials.
 We observe and document what children gravitate towards and ask more questions, set up further provocations or read new picture books to facilitate children's emerging theories and ideas.
 A story about the 3 little pigs becomes a construction project to build a house, or creating clay pigs, or even drawing their own big bad wolf face masks.
 The possibilities are endless and the sky is the limit.